Anne Olivier Bell: Later life

-While the British government did not initially acknowledge the efforts of the Monument Men, the US established a foundation to recognise them, and Anne was lauded in 2007 for her contributions.
+While the British government did not initially acknowledge the efforts of the Monument Men, the US established a foundation to recognise them, and Anne Bell was lauded in 2007 for her contributions.
 She received an MBE in the New Year's Honours list of 2014 for services to Literature and the Arts.

-Anne's 2013 portrait by Eva Vermandel resides in the permanent collection of London's National Portrait Gallery.
+Anne Bell's 2013 portrait by Eva Vermandel resides in the permanent collection of London's National Portrait Gallery.

-Anne lived with her husband in Firle, East Sussex.
+Anne Bell lived with her husband in Firle, East Sussex.
 Her husband Quentin died in 1996.
-Anne Olivier Bell died on 18 July 2018.
+Anne Olivier Bell died on 18 July 2018, aged 102.